Dole plc

-Dole plc (previously named Dole Food Company and Standard Fruit Company) is an Irish-American agricultural multinational corporation headquartered in Dublin, Ireland.
+Dole plc (previously named Dole Food Company and Standard Fruit Company) is an Irish agricultural multinational corporation headquartered in Dublin.
 The company is among the world's largest producers of fruit and vegetables, operating with 38,500 full-time and seasonal employees who supply some 300 products in 75 countries.
 Dole reported 2021 revenues of $6.5 billion.

 As of 2021, the company had approximately 250 processing plants and distribution centers worldwide in addition to 109,000 acres of farmland and real estate.
 The company operates through four segments: Fresh Fruit (bananas and pineapples; about 35% of 2020 revenues); Diversified Fresh Produce in Europe, the Middle East, and Africa; Diversified Fresh Produce in the Americas and other world regions (combined 37% of 2020 revenues); and Fresh Vegetables (29% of 2020 revenues).
 Dole grows and markets bananas, pineapples, grapes, berries, deciduous and citrus fruits, and vegetable salads.
 Dole operates a 13-vessel shipping line for importing its produce and exporting third-party goods to Central America.

 The multinational company PepsiCo sells bottled fruit beverages under license using the Dole brand.
 Dole has a comarketing agreement with The Walt Disney Company to encourage the public, including children, to consume fruits and vegetables.